Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Experiments

-We also extend the above analysis to consider PickScore as the seen reward for optimisation, treating HPSv2, Aesthetic and ImageReward as held out objectives.
+We also extend the above analysis to consider PickScore~\cite{kirstain2023pick} as the seen reward for optimisation.
 The results in Table~\ref{tab:main} show that Null-TTA achieves superior target reward optimisation as well as held out reward generalisation.